Ye-Dehuo/Quadrotor-Attitude-Control/README.md

 Based on the grading figure, the medium-amplitude/medium-low-frequency attitude change grade of the closed-loop system is Level I

 ![alt](/img/Medium_Amplitude_Attitude_Level_Diagram.png)

+**Additional Note**: Although the input signal used in the simulaztion is small-amplitude/medium-low frequency, good experimental results can still be obtained by changing the input signal to small-amplitude/high-frequency or medium-amplitude/medium-low frequency

 ### Time-Domain Characteristics Analysis